dpretet/friscv/doc/project_mgt.md

 # DOING

-- [ ] Develop some ASM programs
+- [ ] Develop some C/ASM programs
+    - all types of variables what about float double w/ the F extension?
+    - how to link putchar, printf, getchar
+    - function call by value or by address
+    - test return
+    - pointers on int, char & function, pointer to pointer
     - Benchmark (Dhrystone or others)
     - Binary tree
     - Matrix computation
     - mean of an array
-- [ ] Develop C testuite: test pointers with int, char & function

 # BACKLOG